kamranahmedse/developer-roadmap/src/data/roadmaps/spring-boot/content/spring-data/spring-data-mongodb.md

 The Spring Data MongoDB project provides integration with the MongoDB document database.
 Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.

-For more resources on spring data mongodb, visit the following links:
+Visit the following resources to learn more:

 - [@official@Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb)
 - [@article@Introduction to Spring Data MongoDB](https://www.baeldung.com/spring-data-mongodb-tutorial)